nimious/oculus/README.md

 io-oculus is still under heavy development and does not work yet!

-## Prerequistes
+## Prerequisites

 To compile the bindings in this package you must have **libovr**, the Oculus VR SDK library, installed on your computer.
-Users of your program also need to install and configure the Oculus drivers.
+Users of your program also need to install the device drivers, which can be downloaded from the Oculus web site.

 ### Linux